-How much does a plumber cost?
+How much should a plumber cost?

-Why can’t you just give me a price over the phone?
+Why can’t you give me a price over the phone?

 Unlike many businesses which can provide an instant price, plumbing can be a completely variable ball game.

-The location of the job, ease of access to the affected area, age of the current plumbing, number of staff required and of course the actual type of plumbing required are all things to be considered.
+The location of the job, ease of access to the affected area, the age of the current plumbing, number of staff required and of course the actual type of plumbing required are all things to be considered.

 What is fixed pricing?

 In some cases, your plumber may prefer to quote an hourly rate due to the type and length of work involved.
-This may be because there are unknown factors involved, meaning it may take longer and/or could be more difficult than expected.
+This may be because there are unknown factors involved, meaning it may take longer or could be more difficult than expected.

 Qualified, licensed plumbers will charge between $100 – $150 per hour depending on their level of experience (i.e. you’ll pay much higher for a Master Plumber than an apprentice plumber).

 Sounds like great money right?
 Plumbers, after all, are meant to be some of the richest trades around.

 That would probably be true if we didn’t have to pay wages, superannuation, insurances, travel, tax and more out of that hourly wage.
 Most qualified plumbers have spent five or more years working as apprentices and attending on-going training to be able to apply for and maintain their license.